 Many trekking backpacks also have small zipped pockets on their low back support belts.
-These compartments, despite how unnoticed, are perfect to accommodate items such as a small penknife, a compass or an emergency whistle.
+These compartments are perfect to accommodate items such as a small penknife, a compass, or an emergency whistle.
 The idea is to use these pockets to carry those items that you won’t use frequently, but you want to keep at your fingertips.

 Finally, make sure to not keep personal items such as a passport and money in your backpack, as there are times when you will inevitably have to leave your bag unattended.
 Instead, we recommend you keep these items in the pockets of your jacket or pants.